 Many of the changes under schedules 1, 3 and 6 are technical and will involve complex interactions between the Amendment Act and regulations.
-The latter have not yet been drafted, and it is expected that significant consultation will be required for promulgation of regulations.
-This and the recognition that the legislation will impact on patent applications pending at the time of enactment of the new law has resulted in the changes under these schedules not coming into effect until 15 April 2013 (12 months after commencement).
+Recognition that the legislation impacts patent applications pending at the time of enactment of the new law resulted in the changes under these schedules not coming into effect until 15 April 2013 (12 months after commencement).